 Powering the new 208 is a 1.2-litre 3-cylinder engine in three states of tune – PureTech 75, PureTech 100 and PureTech 130.
 Depending on the variant, there’ll be a 5-speed manual, 6-speed manual and an 8-speed automatic gearbox.

-On the diesel side, there is a 1.5-litre 4-cylinder BlueHDi 100 engine, paired to a 6-speed manual transmission.
+On the diesel side, there is a 1.5-litre 4-cylinder BlueHDi 100 engine, paired with a 6-speed manual transmission.

-The new 208 sits on PSA Group’s Common Modular Platform dedicated to segments B and C. It helps limit CO2 emissions due to reduction in weight (30 kg lighter) compared to previous F1 platform, and improved aerodynamics.
+The new 208 sits on PSA Group’s Common Modular Platform dedicated to segments B and C. It helps limit CO2 emissions due to reduction in weight (30 kg/66 lbs lighter) compared to previous F1 platform, and improved aerodynamics.

 Two braking modes are also available via the gear lever with appropriate regeneration – Moderate and Augmented.
 The former provides a sensation close to that felt when braking with a combustion engine, while the latter is for a controlled deceleration via accelerator pedal.